 The above legal acts provide basic and general protection of personal data in the health sector, but do not provide any specific regulations for the provision of telehealth service in Slovenia.

 This notwithstanding, it shall be pointed out that Article 3 (3) ZZDej stipulates that health documentation in the field of Telemedicine shall be transmitted/processed in accordance with stricter rules that apply to a specific type of personal data – the so-called "sensitive personal data" (in Slovene: občutljivi osebni podatki).
 Therefore, in relation to the transmission of sensitive personal data or health documentation in the field of Telemedicine, special principles stemming from, among others, Article 9 GDPR shall be adhered to.

 Telehealth services must be carried out in compliance with the current legislation on personal data protection.
 In particular, personal data processing is subject to fulfil with the obligations stated in the GDPR 2016/679.
 On a national level, Spanish Data Protection Act 3/2018 also applies.

 There is no specific privacy / data protection law that applies to the provision of telehealth services.
 Therefore, the general Personal Data Protection Act B.E.
-2562 (2019) ("PDPA") (which will be fully effective on 1 June 2022) will apply.
+2562 (2019) ("PDPA") (came fully into force on 1 June 2022) will apply.
 The PDPA governs how personal data are regulated in Thailand.

 The term "personal data" means "any data pertaining to a natural person that enables the identification of that person, whether directly or indirectly, but specifically excluding the data of the deceased".
 "Sensitive personal data" refers to personal data under Section 26 of the PDPA such as health data and biometric data.
 As sensitive personal data are sensitive in nature and are susceptive to abuse, it is given a higher level of protection than personal data.